An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Core based global -means minimum

 We are interested in a gap $g$ between cluster cores $C_1,\dots,C_k$ such that it does not make sense to split each cluster $\overline{C_i}$ into subclusters $\overline{C_{i1}},\dots, \overline{C_{ik}}$ and to combine them into a set of new clusters $\mathcal{S}=\{S_1,\dots,S_k\}$ such that $S_j=\cup_{i=1}^k \overline{C_{ij}}$.

 We seek a $g$ such that the highest possible central sum of squares combined over the clusters $\overline{C_i}$ would be lower than the lowest conceivable combined sums of squares around respective centres of clusters $S_j$.
-Let $Var(C)$ be the variance of the cluster $C$ (average squared distance to cluster gravity centre; if referring to the core of the cluster, we still compute against the cluster centre, not the core centre, so also with the $Q$ function).
+Let $Var(C)$ be the variance of the cluster $C$ (average squared distance to set $C$ gravity centre; with one exception, however: if referring to the \emph{ core } of any of the clusters $\overline{C_i}$, we compute against the cluster $\overline{C_i}$ gravity centre, not the core $C_i$ gravity centre, so also with the $Q$ function).
 Let $C_{ij}=\overline{C_{ij}}\cap C_i$ be the core part of the subcluster $\overline{C_{ij}}$.
 Let $r_{ij}$ be the distance of the centre of core subcluster $C_{ij}$ to the centre of cluster $\overline{C_i}$.
 Let $v_{ilj}$ be the distance of the centre of core subcluster $C_{ij}$ to the centre of core subcluster $C_{lj}$.
 So the total $k$-means function for the set of clusters $(C_1,\dots,C_k)$ will amount to:

 And the total $k$-means function for the set of clusters $(S_1,\dots,S_k)$ will amount to: